Amankrah/fsfvi/README.md

 ## 🏗️ System Architecture

-The FSFVI platform consists of four main components:
+The FSFI platform consists of four main components:

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐